About BioPRYN and Pregnancy Testing

 Q. What is BioPRYN?

-A. BioPRYN is a blood pregnancy test for cattle, and has specific appeal for the commercial U.S. dairy industry, because it delivers fast, accurate, safe and economical pregnancy diagnostic results.
+A. BioPRYN is a blood pregnancy test for cattle, bison, sheep and goats, and has specific appeal for the commercial U.S. dairy industry, because it delivers fast, accurate, safe and economical pregnancy diagnostic results.

 Q. What does the test name stand for?

 A. The test's name is a partial acronym for "Pregnant Ruminant Yes/No".
 This specific test using ELISA technology, which produces fast results, has been develop for use exclusively in cattle.

 Q. How does BioPRYN detect pregnancies?